 Your cervix must be somewhat open in order for this to work (otherwise they can’t get the tube into your cervix.
 In general they use this for 12-24 hours, and then remove it (or sometimes it falls out on its own).

-This is when your medical provider breaks your water (the nurse can’t do it at the hospital, a doctor or a midwife has to do it).
+This is when your healthcare provider breaks your amniotic sac (the nurse can’t do it at the hospital, a doctor or a midwife has to do it).

-This should be done at the hospital and is an official beginning to labor because once your water is broken we should get the baby out soon (the next day or so) There is always a chance of infection once your water is broken and the baby isn’t protected by that anymore.
+This should be done at the hospital and is an official beginning to labor because once your water breaks we should get the baby out soon (the next day or so) There is always a risk off infection once your water is broken and the baby isn’t protected by that anymore.

 Your water can also break at home (although that only happens about 15% of the time).

 Breaking your water is often something that doctors do once ou are are already in labor to speed things along.

-These are medications we give that can put you into labor.
+These are medications we give that should start uterine contractions..
 When your provider schedules you as an induction, he/she will likely use one of these methods.
 They are used very carefully, because at too high of doses they can cause a uterine rupture.
 They start labor contractions similar to natural labor (vs spontaneous labor).

 Cervidil / Cytotec / Prepidil